nitinkoberoii/nitinkoberoii/README.md

 <!-- ![GitHub Trophies](https://github-profile-trophy.vercel.app/?username=nitinkoberoii&theme=radical) -->

 ## About Me
-I'm a third-year Bachelor of Technology student at the International Institute of Information Technology, Vadodara - International Campus, Diu.
+I'm a third-year Bachelor of Technology student at the Indian Institute of Information Technology, Vadodara - International Campus, Diu.
 I'm passionate about building impactful software and exploring the world of Flutter.
 Besides coding, I enjoy organizing events and being part of the cultural committee at my college.

 ## Tech Stack & Skills
 - **Languages**: Dart, C, C++, Python